-The work Credentialled Diabetes Educator Jayne Lehmann does in the care of people with intellectual disability and diabetes is person centred in a way few others can achieve.
-That’s because she understands having an intellectual disability is challenging.
+The work Registered Nurse and Credentialled Diabetes Educator Jayne Lehmann does in the care of people with intellectual disability and diabetes is person centred in a way few others can achieve.
+That’s because she understands that it is challenging to have an intellectual disability.

-Jayne has a 24 year old daughter who lives with Dravet Syndrome, which has caused her daughter to have a significant intellectual disability.
-Caring for Sarah has taught Jayne things a book never could and after watching support workers do their work she began to also understand the expectations and limitations when providing support with no health training.
+Jayne has a 25 year old daughter who has a severe intellectual disability from Dravet Syndrome and Sarah’s care has taught her things a book never could.
+With support workers regularly assisting with Sarah’s care, Jayne began to also understand the expectations and limitations on these workers when providing support with no health training.

-Then of course there is Jayne’s 32 years of diabetes care experience.
-Mix all that together and you have someone who really understands the challenges support workers have when supporting people with their diabetes care.
-Mind you, it also provides an opportunity to see what might be missing in the training of support workers!
+Jayne also has 33 years of diabetes care experience.
+Mix all that together and you have someone who really understands the challenges for people with intellectual disability, support workers and disability support organisations when it comes to supporting people with their diabetes care.

 Meet the Port Pirie support workers Jayne presented the Diabetes Care in the Community program to in Port Pirie in July 2018!